 I spent long afternoons snuggling with my firstborn… playing with him… watching him change and grow everyday.

-The smell of my newborn as I snuggled up against his soft body as he sweetly slept made me feel like the happiest person in the world.
+I love the smell of my newborn when I snuggled up against his soft body as he sweetly slept.
+It made me feel like the happiest person in the world.
 It was addictive and comforting in an inexplicable way.

 I remember holding his little hands and doing all kinds of crazy facial expressions just to hear his giggles over and over again.

 Read also: My Pregnancy Journey

 During my short 3 months maternity leave, I did spend time with my newborn but once my confinement was over, I started doing more to fill my days.
 Yoga, beauty treatments, shopping, going out with friends, I was eager to show myself and the world that I’m totally back up on my feet and ready to take on the world again.

 I wish I had taken more time to savour all that the “newborn phase” has to offer.